 By the 1840s the fur trade had declined dramatically in the Minnesota region, partially due to changes in fashion tastes, the availability of less-expensive materials for hat-making, and because Dakota and Ojibwe hunters had their available hunting grounds reduced through treaties with the U.S. government.
 Many fur traders took the opportunity to become land speculators, and economics in the region changed forever.
 For many Dakota and Ojibwe people, who had by this time become increasingly dependent on the trade, exchanging land in order to pay off debts claimed by traders became a matter of survival.

-You can lean more about Minnesota's fur trade history by visiting the Sibley House Historic Site and the North West Company Fur Post.
+Lean more about Minnesota's fur trade history by visiting the Sibley Historic Site and the North West Company Fur Post.

 Bibliography / Resources

 Anderson, Gary Clayton.
 Kinsmen of Another Kind: Dakota-White Relations in the Upper Mississippi Valley, 1650-1862.
 St. Paul, MN: Minnesota Historical Society Press.

 Brown, Jennifer S. H. Strangers in Blood: Fur Trade Company Families in Indian Country.
 Vancouver: University of British Columbia Press, 1980.

 Gilman, Carolyn.
 Where Two Worlds Meet: The Great Lakes Fur Trade.
 St. Paul, MN: Minnesota Historical Society Press, 1982.